mozilla/mozilla-opennews/getinvolved.md

 layout: post
 title: Get Involved with OpenNews
 ---
-OpenNews is only as successful as you make it.
+<p class="bodybig">OpenNews is about growing the community around open development in journalism.
+As a result, it's only as successful as you make it.
 That's why we need you involved at every step of the way.
+So please, join in.</p>

 <h3>Become a Knight-Mozilla Fellow</h3>
 The core of our program is the <a href="/fellowships">Knight-Mozilla Fellowships</a>.
 Spend 10 months embedded in one of the best newsrooms in the world helping to build the next generation of journalism.
 If you think you have the chops, we'd love to hear from you--the application to become a 2012/13 Knight-Mozilla Fellow is now open.